Four Days in Oaxaca City

 Having successfully passed the check-in time, we headed back to enjoy our hostel’s exclusive courtyard, kitchen area and bathrooms.
 The atmosphere didn’t disappoint, but we didn’t linger–Oaxaca City had plenty more to show us and feed us before the sun went down.

-We spent amphitheater1the following days exploring the city on foot.
+We spent the following days exploring the city on foot.
 We perused MACO, the Oaxaca Museum of Contemporary Art, which displayed an impressive selection of entries to a recent national competition.
 The top floor was dedicated to the Los-Angeles educated, Guadalajara-based Eduardo Sarabia, whose cross-medium exhibition commented openly on some of Latin America’s more delicate issues.
 We found a complementary, if unsettling, photography exhibit nearby at the Centro Fotográfico Álvarez Bravo, displaying stark images of heroin addiction in the border city of Juarez.
 We went in and out of half a dozen of Oaxaca’s ubiquitous churches, including the home base of the city’s patron saint, Soledad, whose coffers were overflowing for the holidays.

 To get the lay of the land, we hiked up a seemingly endless staircase to reach the Guelaguetza Amphitheater.
 Perched at the base of a steep hill, this massive, imposing and modern structure is visible from almost any vantage point in the city below.
 It was built to hold 11,000 people, but is only used a handful of times each year–most notably for the region’s Guelaguetza (or “gift-giving”) festival.
 Completely empty save for two security guards, the theater and its grounds harbored an eerie, otherwo